hakanu/blog/_posts/2017-02-20-some-nice-bash-commands.md

 main ()
 {
 	echo "This is a function"
-    # Use the passed parameter in the functioin.
+    # Use the passed parameter in the function.
     echo "Passed parameter is $1"
 }